andre-st/goodreads-toolbox/likeminded.md

 ## Observations and limitations

 **Latest version:**
-- loading data could take a month given too many books  &rArr;  prefer a separate "best-of" shelf with 100 representative books over the "All" or "Read" shelves.
+- loading data could take a month given too many books  &rArr;  prefer a separate _"best-of"_ shelf over the _"All"_ or _"Read"_ shelves:
+	- with 100 representative books
+	- quickly add books via Goodreads' [batch edit](https://2.bp.blogspot.com/-MBcqYj2mK_I/UsyW06AX43I/AAAAAAAAEdE/5V5z2_XJaCI/s1600/Step+1&2.jpg) mode
-  Or specify multiple smaller shelves with the `--shelf` parameter.
+	- or specify multiple smaller shelves via `--shelf` parameter
-- add good but rare books to your "best-of" shelf: the more popular your literature, the longer the program's runtime and the more questionable its results (too generic, many unseen reviewers, ...)
+	- add good but rare books to your _"best-of"_ shelf: the more popular your literature, the longer the program's runtime and the more questionable its results (too generic, many unseen reviewers, ...)
 - make sure you have some _Gigabytes_ of free diskspace in `/tmp/`
 - there's no way to load _all_ reviews of a book, but the program tries different things to get as many reviews as possible.